kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - Then install all remaining (power decoupling) ceramic disk capacitors.
   - There are about 50 of these and are all 100nf (104) in value
   - While installing (using a Multimeter), please check the power rails are not shorted
+- Transistors Q1, Q2, these have fine pitch pads and require a small soldering iron tip and solder
 - Install IC sockets (preferably) for all IC's.
 Don't install IC's at this point.
+  - You MUST need to install sockets for ROM's, including the character generator
-  - As a minimum you should have sockets for large scale components CPU,RAM,ROM, etc.
+  - As a minimum you should have sockets for large scale components CPU,RAM, etc.
-  - You MUST need to install sockets for programmable ROM's
   - Consider sockets for more sensitive components U3 (SN75452), U25 (LM3900)
-  - If installing a [Alternate Main Clock](./FEATURES.md#alternate-main-clock) DON'T install socket for U60
+  - If installing the [Alternate Main Clock](./FEATURES.md#alternate-main-clock) DON'T install socket for U60
+  - If installing the [SUPERMEM] DON'T install a socket for
+- 4 way DIP Jumper Switch pack, SW10
 - All Resistor Packs.
 These are labelled as RPxxx on PCB and clearly indicate the value
-- 4 way DIP Jumper Switch pack, SW10
-- Transistors Q1, Q2
 - Main 10.6445 Mhz Quartz Crystal Y1.
   - If installing a tall component it must be mounted horizontally for height clearance
   - If installing a [Alternate Main Clock](./FEATURES.md#alternate-main-clock) dont install Y1
 - Onboard Power LED D1.
 It needs to be installed in the correct polarity
   - This is optional, and can be installed at any time.
+- Electrolytic capacitors with specific values C11, C19, C70.
+  - These need to be installed in the correct polarity
+  - The large capacitor (C11) should be mounted horizontally to reduce height
+- Then install all remaining (power decoupling) electrolytic capacitors.
+  - These are all 10uF in value
+  - While installing (using a Multimeter), please check the power rails are not shorted
 - Jumper J18 - Should be shorted for normal CPU frequency
 - Jumper JP21, JP27 - Must be jumpered to set the main ROM Chip Type
 - Solder any [Optional Pin Headers](#optional-headers)
 - Cassette Relay K1.
 This is an optional component
 - Power barrel Jack J11
 - RV2, RV4, RV5 Trim resistors.
 The alignment should be clear on the silk screen.
-- Electrolytic capacitors with specific values C11, C19, C70.
-  - These need to be installed in the correct polarity
-  - The large capacitor (C11) should be mounted horizontally to reduce height
-- Then install all remaining (power decoupling) electrolytic capacitors.
-  - These are all 10uF in value
-  - While installing (using a Multimeter), please check the power rails are not shorted
 - Cassette DIN Socket J3.
 This is an optional component.
 - Video output connector J2 (DIN) or J12 (RCA).
   - If soldering the RCA connector (J12) you MUST bridge solder jumper JP20.